nishikawa1031/mainApp/documents/for_rails_beginners/rails.md

 ## Ⅰ. For beginners ( optional )
 ### Input
-1. learn Ruby on Rails
+1. Learn Ruby on Rails
      * [Learn Ruby on Rails \- Full Course \- YouTube](https://www.youtube.com/watch?v=fmyvWz5TUWg)
        * It is recommended that you not only look at it, but actually try to build it.
        * reference